 This blog will be an experiential or educational or emotional one solely based on the age of the readers.
 As the world is still under the locks of Corona, people are into binge-watching and movie marathons.
-To entertain you all with an interesting post, these 10 Hollywood movies shot in beautiful, unusual, and iconic locations of India are included in this special blog.
-How many locations have you been into? which film are you going to catch up from this list after you finish reading this blog?
+To entertain you all with an interesting post, these 10 English movies shot in India’s beautiful, unusual, and iconic locations are included in this special blog.
+How many locations have you been into?
+Which film are you going to catch up from this list after you finish reading this blog?
 Write to Indian Panorama or comment below.

 Let your visualization flow throughout the beautiful panorama of India.